 Ben Rea stepped down as President at the 2014 Rotterdam Congress.
 IMHA members owe him a great deal as he worked hard and sacrificed a large amount of his time and energies to negotiate IMHA’s route to the top table of World Hockey.
 It wasn’t always plain sailing but there is no doubting his immense contribution to the organisation over these 7 years.
 Ben received a plaque from the FIH for his services to Masters Hockey.
 He now contributes to the development of the WGMA.

-Glenn Paton was elected as President in Rotterdam and set his sights on modernising the organisation, making it more open and increasing its democratic credentials.
+Glenn Paton was elected as Treasurer at the 2012 Congress in Canterbury and elected President in Rotterdam in 2014.
+He set his sights on modernising the organisation, making it more open and increasing its democratic credentials.
 Since then, working closely with the Board of Directors, the number of IMHA member countries and teams has increased by 20%.
 He was re-elected at the 2016 Congress in Canberra.